yhli123/WOMD-Reasoning/README.md

-# WOMD-Reasoning
+# [ICML 2025] WOMD-Reasoning

 *Yiheng Li, Chongjian Ge, Chenran Li, Chenfeng Xu, Masayoshi Tomizuka, Chen Tang, Mingyu Ding, Wei Zhan*

-Official Repo for WOMD-Reasoning: A Large-Scale Language Dataset for Interaction and Driving Intentions Reasoning.
+Official Repo for WOMD-Reasoning: A Large-Scale Language Dataset for Interaction and Driving Intentions Reasoning, an ICML 2025 paper.
 Waymo Open Motion Dataset and WOMD are trademarks of Waymo LLC, and are used here by permission.

 *Note: The dataset has been moved to [Waymo Official Website](https://waymo.com/open/download) for viewing and downloading.*